SUI-Components/sui/packages/sui-mono/README.md

 sui-mono phoenix
 ```

-Equivalent to 'npx rimraf node_modules && npm i' but works on any environment and
-executes it concurrently on each package (and/or on your project root folder).
+Equivalent to `npx rimraf node_modules && npm i` but it works on any environment and `sui-mono phoenix` executes it concurrently on each package (and/or on your project root folder).

 By default commands will be executed on chunks of 20 packages, but you can change it with `-c, --chunk` option: